supertgo/test-s-python/README.md

   - `tp-dir/` This directory represents the tp folder.
       - `bin/`
-         - `main`: Is the executable for tp.
+         - `tp1.out`: Is the executable for tp.

   - `this_repo/`